10+ Best Small Towns in Ireland

 If you are dreaming of visiting one of the picture-perfect towns in Ireland that you want to flaunt on your instagram feed, you must visit Cobh.
 Pronounced as Cove, Cobh is only 30 minutes train journey from Cork, one of the major southern cities in Ireland.

-Steeped in history and with its deep association with Titanic ship, Cobh was the last port of call and a gateway of new life for many Irish immigrants.
-Today, you can walk back in time and learn about the story of 123 passengers from Cobh who lost their life in Titanic.
+Steeped in history and with its deep association with the Titanic ship, Cobh was the last port of call and a gateway of new life for many Irish immigrants.
+Today, you can walk back in time and learn about the story of 123 passengers from Cobh who lost their lives on Titanic.
 Visit Titanic Experience Cobh, a museum that is located right on the very spot that used to be original White Star Line Ticket Office.
-Alternatively, explore St.Colman’s Cathedral, a gorgeous church that dominates the skyline of Cobh.
+Alternatively, explore St. Colman’s Cathedral, a gorgeous church that dominates the skyline of Cobh.

-One of the insta-worthy things to do in Cobh is a visit to Deck of Cards, colourful row houses located on the West View Street.
+One of the insta-worthy things to do in Cobh is a visit to Deck of Cards, colorful row houses located on West View Street.
 Cobh can be combined with Cork and Blarney Castle as a day trip from Dublin.
 There are various coach tours that operate from Dublin.
 If you are driving from Dublin, Cobh is roughly 3 hours away.
 So, we suggest a night stay at Cork, to be able to enjoy the surrounding areas and Cobh comfortably, without any pinch of time.

 Cahir, Tipperary

-Cahir in County Tipperary is a lovely little small town to visit in Ireland.
+Cahir in County Tipperary is a lovely little small town in Ireland.
 Often overlooked by its neighbor Cashel and the famous Rock of Cashel, Cahir is a beautiful town in Ireland you shouldn’t miss.

 Located on the banks of the River Suir, Cahir is a busy little country town where you can easily spend a day.
 Cahir is located two hours south of Dublin, so could be visited as a day trip from the Irish capital.
 It is closer to both Waterford and Cork, lying only an hour from these cities, so would be better visited as a day trip from there.